Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 Don't see the graphic above?
 Click here.

-Iran's air defense forces were likely on high alert, and military sites were nearby.
+Iran's air defense forces were likely on high alert, and military sites were nearby

-Just hours before the incident, Iran had launched long-range ballistic missiles into Iraq, with the aim of hitting bases hosting U.S. personnel.
+Just hours before the incident, Iran had launched long-range ballistic missiles into Iraq toward bases hosting U.S. personnel.
 "The Iranians have been very clear that they were preparing for American retaliation," says Fabian Hinz, a researcher with the Middlebury Institute of International Studies at Monterey who tracks Iranian missile systems.
 "In such a situation, usually your air defense systems would be on high alert."

 Hinz says the area where the Ukrainian plane went down is near several military sites, including a missile research center operated by Iran's Islamic Revolutionary Guard Corps.
-These are "definitely sites that will be targeted in an all-out war," Hinz says, and as such they would have been heavily defended on the night of Iran's strike in Iraq.
+These are "definitely sites that will be targeted in an all-out war," Hinz says, and as such, they would have been heavily defended on the night of Iran's strike in Iraq.

 Hinz adds that air defense units might also be defending Tehran's airport itself, "which is ironic if you think about it."

-Video shows what appears to be a missile strike.
+Video shows what appears to be a missile strike

 The video first appeared in Iranian social media and eventually began circulating through the social network Telegram.
 It shows an object streaking skyward and striking something in a massive explosion.